New York Liberty: The Tina Charles Trade, One Year Later

 Alas, Charles partook in only two games there, one of them a victorious exhibition over the China national team under the grassy roof on Atlantic Avenue.
 The move to Brooklyn, the most welcome and visible form of stability after the New York Liberty spent the last three years as nomads in Westchester County and Bradenton, Fla., could’ve served as the perfect third act to Charles’ New York career.
 Born in Queens, Charles was setting Liberty records (including the all-time franchise lead in points) away from the team’s renowned home of Madison Square Garden.
-But she instead made history at Westchester County Center, a cozy Art Deco-adorned relic in White Plains, N.Y.
+She instead made history at Westchester County Center, a cozy Art Deco-adorned relic in White Plains, N.Y.

 The promises of full-time residency at Barclays Center seemed to be pulled from a New York-based movie script.
 Charles would be playing her home games just a few blocks aways from Charlie’s Calypso City, a Calypso and Soca music store owned by her father Rawlston.
 The story was the subject of Charles’ directorial debut, a documentary that premiered at the Tribeca Film Festival entitled Charlie’s Records.